uhub/awesome-shell/README.md

 * [linuxdeepin-packages/deepin-theme-gnome-shell](https://github.com/linuxdeepin-packages/deepin-theme-gnome-shell) - Default gnome-shell theme for Linux Deepin
 * [lijiaocn/LinuxShell](https://github.com/lijiaocn/LinuxShell) - Linux Shell Scipts
 * [krushia/libaccident-sh](https://github.com/krushia/libaccident-sh) - Library of functions for POSIXy shell scripts
-* [kopptr/shell-conf](https://github.com/kopptr/shell-conf) - A set of scripts that let you use your own shell, vim, etc configuration on any Linux machine without disturbing its configuration.
 * [ketema/shellscripts_N_oneliners](https://github.com/ketema/shellscripts_N_oneliners) - Collection of NIX based shell scripts and one-liners that I have used at some point in time and always find a need for again
 * [jqb/shell-tools](https://github.com/jqb/shell-tools) - My newest and the oldest shell tools
 * [joseph8th/shkeleton](https://github.com/joseph8th/shkeleton) - CLI shell scripting for lazy people